Forgot password

 In a similar vein to Gardevoir, Greninja is very reminiscent of its typical Pokémon TCG counterparts.
 It’s decently durable and offers both standard damage and Bench sniping capabilities.

 Mist Slash deals 60 damage, only requiring two Energy up front.
-One of the tokens required here is Colorless, meaning you can slot Greninja into a variety of different decks without worrying about not being able to get it the necessary Energy.
+One of the Energy tokens required here is Colorless, meaning you can slot Greninja into various decks without worrying about not being able to get the necessary resources.

 The Water Shuriken ability kicks in once per turn, allowing you to hit one of your opponent’s Pokémon for 20 damage.
 Theoretically, you could use this to snipe an enemy’s Basic Pokémon and get an easy point without ever tackling the Active Pokémon.